General Cleaning Tips

 Kitchen Cleaning Tips

-- Unplug and pull the refrigerator/freezer out three to four times a year to clean underneath.
+Unplug and pull the refrigerator/freezer out three to four times a year to clean underneath.
 Vacuum the front of the motor and coils to remove dust monthly.
-Your refrigerattor will work better and last longer.
+Your refrigerator will work better and last longer.

-- Small cotton balls with a few drops of vanilla on it will eliminate odors in the freezer and refrigerator.
+Small cotton balls with a few drops of vanilla on it will eliminate odors in the freezer and refrigerator.
+Read this “Kitchen Cleaning Guide” for a more indepth kitchen cleaning tips.

 Bathroom Cleaning Tips